 ABSTRACT: Behavioral econometrics is one part of a methodological trinity that includes theory, data collection and econometrics.
 Sometimes, on a good methodological day, there are few demands on the… more »

 ABSTRACT: Non-performance lies at the heart of much of the regulation that insurance companies face.
-We provide a behavioral evaluation of the welfare effects of non-performance risk, keeping close to the canonical theoretical framework of Doherty and Schlesinger .
-We find that there is a significant reduction in efficiency, our preferred… more »
+Consumers’ concerns about non-performance of the insurance provider have also been cited as a possible explanation for low demand of microinsurance.
+We provide a behavioral evaluation of the welfare effects of non-performance risk.… more »

 *Note that this paper was previously listed as WP 2016-02 Gambling Problems in the General Danish Population: Survey Evidence, and then was inadvertently reposted as 2017-02.
 Both links should direct you to this page, and should there be any newer versions, we will update this page.

-ABSTRACT: Much behavioral welfare economics assumes that Expected Utility Theory (EUT) does not accurately describe most human choice under risk.
-A substantial literature instead evaluates welfare consequences by taking Cumulative Prospect Theory (CPT) as the natural default alternative, at… more »
+ABSTRACT: Much behavioral welfare economics assumes that expected utility theory (EUT) does not accurately describe most human choice under risk.
+A substantial literature instead evaluates welfare consequences by taking cumulative prospect theory (CPT) as the natural default alternative, at… more »